insipx/dotfiles-archive/README.md

 ------------------------------------------------------

 everything above was for AwesomeWM
-I will update this in the future for my i3 config, but I don't think I customized it enought yet.
+I will update this in the future for my i3 config, but I don't think I customized it enough yet.
 It's a sweet setup but feels too much like the one I took from
 Will update with instructions when finished ricing

 Ricing is Love, Ricing is Life.